pingidentity/pingone-mobile-sdk-android/README.md

 ### 1.7 Working with push messages in Android

-PingOne SDK utilizes push messaging in order to authenticate end users.
-PingOne SDK can work side by side within an app that uses push messaging.
+PingOne MFA SDK utilizes push messaging in order to authenticate end users.
+PingOne MFA SDK can work side by side within an app that uses push messaging.
 This page details the steps needed in order to work with push messages in Android.
 Your application may receive push messages from the PingOne SDK server, and also from other sources.
 As a result, your implementation of the FirebaseMessagingService or HmsMessageService will have to differentiate between push messages sent from the PingOne SDK server and other messages, and pass them to the PingOne SDK component for processing.
 In your app, add the appropriate section in your AndroidManifest.xml file (FCM or HMS messaging service), and add the appropriate class.